Remote PC Access

 - 3303 (error): Exception

 If power management for Remote PC Access is enabled, subnet-directed broadcasts might fail to start machines that are on a different subnet from the Controller.
 If you need power management across subnets using subnet-directed broadcasts, and AMT support is not available, try the Wake-up proxy or Unicast method.
-Ensure those settings are enabled in the advanced properties for the power management connection.
+Ensure that those settings are enabled in the advanced properties for the power management connection.

 The following are other resources for Remote PC Access: